Nonlinear-Phenomena-Lab/Phase_field_model_Apoptosis/README.md

-# Apoptosis_Phase_field_model
+# Phase-field-Apoptosis
 This repository holds the necessary Python code to generate the results from the publication that relates to this repository.
-The code is split into two separate files 1. contains the model for simulating apoptosis.
-2. additional equations for internal configurational mechanics.
+The code is split into two separate files 1.
+Contains the model for simulating apoptosis.
+2. Additional equations for internal configurational mechanics.

 ## File structure:
 * ### Model: